Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 Deng’s famous “Southern tour” showcased the successes of the SEZs.
 In his speeches, Deng rejected the left’s claims that the SEZs represented creeping capitalism, instead arguing that their obvious success demonstrated the need for widespread economic reform.
 He denied the claim that free markets are innately capitalist: “Plans and markets are simply economic stepping stones…to universal prosperity and richness.”27 Some people were getting rich now, but the rest would catch up later.

 Deng’s gambit was a success.
-In early 1992 the politburo SC endorsed Deng’s position — “reform and opening” remained official policy.
+In early 1992 the PSC endorsed Deng’s position — “reform and opening” remained official policy.
 Jiang and Li were caught offside, but quickly pivoted to promoting the position that they had so recently opposed.
 The most fervent advocate of economic reform, though, was another hand-picked Deng protégé, Zhu Rongji.

 Deng Xiaoping and Chen Yun, aged and in poor health, withdrew from politics.
 For them, the Long March was finally over.